regularjs/regular/README.md

 regularjs is still in heavily development, helping us with pull-request. there is some recommend to contributor.

 * Please [open issue](https://github.com/regularjs/regular/issues) before sending pull request,
-* if needed, add your testcase at `test/specs` folder. always make sure the `gulp mocha` is passed, and the `test/runner/index.html` is passed in every target browser
+* if needed, add your testcase at `test/specs` folder. always make sure the `gulp test` is passed, and the `test/runner/index.html` is passed in every target browser (if you doesn't have some browser installed that list in [gulpfile's karmaConfig](https://github.com/regularjs/regular/blob/master/gulpfile.js#L30))

 ## [LICENSE](https://github.com/regularjs/regular/blob/master/LICENSE)

 MIT.

+## TODO